AbductiveLearning/ABLkit/docs/README.rst

-ABL Kit
+ABL kit
 =======

-**ABL Kit** is an efficient Python toolkit for **Abductive Learning (ABL)**.
+**ABL kit** is an efficient Python toolkit for **Abductive Learning (ABL)**.
 ABL is a novel paradigm that integrates machine learning and logical reasoning in a unified framework.
 It is suitable for tasks where both data and (logical) domain knowledge are available.

 .. image:: _static/img/ABL.png

-Key Features of ABL Kit:
+Key Features of ABL kit:

 - **Great Flexibility**: Adaptable to various machine learning modules and logical reasoning components.
 - **User-Friendly**: Provide **data**, :blue-bold:`model`, and :green-bold:`KB`, and get started with just a few lines of code.
 - **High-Performance**: Optimization for high accuracy and fast training speed.

-ABL Kit encapsulates advanced ABL techniques, providing users with an efficient and convenient toolkit to develop dual-driven ABL systems, which leverage the power of both data and knowledge.
+ABL kit encapsulates advanced ABL techniques, providing users with an efficient and convenient toolkit to develop dual-driven ABL systems, which leverage the power of both data and knowledge.